 Buy yourself a digital scale and start weighing your flour.
 Don’t be a “scooper.”
 Read all about the correct way to measure flour in this post.

-It’s important to get the amount of flour right due to the high ratio of flour to the other ingredients in bread.
+It’s vital to get the amount of flour right due to the high ratio of flour to the other ingredients in bread.
 Measuring one or two tablespoons too much per cup (easy to do) can cause your bread to be dense.

 Handling the Dough: